-Renovating a 200 year old stone building often involves managing moisture – that was true of Joanne and Milo Butler’s renovation project.
-But with the added challenge of finding a replacement stone roof covering…
+Renovating a 200 year old stone building often involves managing moisture – and that was true of Joanne and Milo Butler’s renovation project.
+But their eco renovation project presented an additional challenge.
+Finding a replacement stone roof covering…

 “When our in-laws moved into a newly built house nearby, we bought this house from them.
 We spent approximately €60,000 initially to rewire it, replumb it, get double glazed windows and dryline it as best we could.
 We also added a 9sqm bathroom and started a little bit of work on the entrance.
 But even after all of that, we still had leaks in the roof and plenty of draughts.”

 “Our eldest was two when we moved in, and we had two more children after that,” says Milo.
 “For nine and a half years, we were running around with pots when it rained.”